NSSAC/patchflow-data/docs/files_description.md

-The format of the networks is simple CSV file:
+The format of the networks is a simple CSV file:
 ```
 origin,destination,flow,time
 POL.1_1,POL.8_1,396603.0,0